 “I remind my patients that the medication not only lowers their blood pressure but [also] protects their organs from high blood pressure,” Dick said.
 “Several classes of blood pressure medication also work on the so-called diseases of aging, such as stiffening of the heart muscle, stiffening of your arteries [and] weakening function of your heart.”

 By treating high blood pressure, patients are able to decrease consequences such as stroke, heart attack, heart failure, and kidney disease.

 Before choosing a blood pressure medication, there are a few things to consider.
 These factors can determine what medication you and your health provider choose to treat hypertension.
 These drugs all work best when combined with lifestyle changes and a healthy diet.

 - Recommended treatment agents are angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBS), calcium channel blockers, or thiazide diuretics.
 Younger people generally do well with classes of medication called angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs).
 Practitioners may start older patients on thiazide diuretics and calcium channel blockers due to potential side effects with each medication.
 ACE inhibitors and ARBs may also be used.

 - Are you African American?

-- Do you have diabetes, heart failure or kidney disease?
+- Do you have diabetes, heart failure, heart disease or kidney disease?

 - People with severe hypertension may require more than one medication.
 ACE inhibitors and ARBs shouldn’t be used together.
 Your provider will decide on a good combination for you.